ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 Although it might seem like such a document and title would discuss lints we don't for reasons we care not to get into. :-)

+After the warnings with clang `-Weverything` we discuss clang `scan-build`.

 ## Making modifications to the Makefiles: an example